But first, what is an SEO copywriter?

 Some content writers earn an income from affiliate marketing by including paid links in their articles but offer the article for free to high ranking websites.

-Then there are those who write content for their own blog, but use articles to promote businesses or paid links.
+Then there are those who write content for their own blog, but use articles to promote businesses or paid and affiliate links.

 For authors, publishing content or guest blogging can help book sales.
 Most articles allow for a byline and bio that contain links to your site.
 These are highly valuable and will work for you for a very long time to promote you and your books.